andyhasit/SneakerJS/README.md

 ##What does it do?

-####1.
+###1.
 Lets you define your model in simple terms

-    // Define some collections
+    // Define some collections (collectionName, [fields])
     model.collection('customer', ['name', 'email'])
-    model.collection('order', ['date', 'status'])
+    model.collection('order', ['value', 'status'])
+    model.define('shipment', ['date'])

-    // Create a basic one-to-many join
+    // Create a one-to-many join
     model.join('customer', 'order')

     // Create a many-to-many join
-    model.define('shipment', ['date'])
     model.join('order', 'shipment', {type: 'manyToMany'})

-####2.
+    // Joins can be customised

+###2.
 Generates intelligently named functions

-Sneaker attaches new functions named after your collections, which makes your code faster to write, and read:
+Sneaker generates functions named after your collections (how cool is that?!)

     model.getCustomer(<id>)
     model.newCustomer({name: 'joe', email: 'joe@joe.com'})